 Open Google.
 Search "[your niche] + forum," "[your niche] + community," "[your niche] + Discord," "[your niche] + Slack," "[your niche] + Facebook group."
 You'll have five to ten options within ten minutes.

-Then evaluate them.
+Then evaluate.
 A good community has active recent posts, members who ask real questions (not just share memes), and a culture that tolerates mentions of paid services.
-Some communities have strict no-promotion rules — respect those, and focus on building relationships instead.
-The rules will tell you what you need to know.
+Some communities have strict no-promotion rules—respect them, and focus on relationships instead.
+The rules tell you what you need to know.

 Pick three.
 You can't show up meaningfully in more than that.

 Most communities have an immune response to people who show up and immediately start selling.
 Posts get deleted.
 Accounts get banned.
-Reputation takes a hit you can't easily recover from.
+Reputations take a hit you can't easily recover from.

 01